aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 {"success":"Process launched"}
 ```

-The response will also include an HTTP 202 code if the processes is launched.
+The response will also include an HTTP 202 code if the processing is launched.